zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 ![](media/58e81976fa9957ee57f89139a06c4841.jpg)

-Make sure to slide the time picker on an area of high usage (e.g., CPU, IO or Waits).
+6. Make sure to slide the time picker on an area of high usage (e.g., CPU, IO or Waits).
 Notice how the corresponding selected time window also changes in the summary section.
 You can also resize the slider to entirely cover the time period of your interest.

     Notice the graph at bottom, it is providing more detailed view of the time window you selected.
 By Default the wait class dimension is selected.
 On the right hand side of the graph you have a list of wait classes for the time window you selected (blue for user I/O, green for CPU etc.).
 Notice how the color changes if you hover over either the menu or the graph to highlight the particular wait class.

     Wait class isn’t the only dimension you can drill into the performance issue by.
 Let’s say you wanted to identify the SQL that was causing the biggest performance impact.
-You can do that by clicking the drop down list and changing the top dimension from wait class to SQL ID.
+You can do that by **Clicking** the drop down list and changing the top dimension from wait class to SQL ID.

-16. Select the SQL ID dimension from the list of available dimensions (Under Top Dimensions) using the dropdown box that is currently displaying Wait Class.
+7.  **Select** the SQL ID dimension from the list of available dimensions (Under Top Dimensions) using the dropdown box that is currently displaying Wait Class.
     Top Dimensions SQL ID

 ![](media/32b079f89c002058721d0c8a3e41f993.jpg)

-Hover your mouse on top of the SQL (one at the bottom) and you will be able to see how much activity is consumed by this SQL.
+8. **Hover** your mouse on top of the SQL (one at the bottom) and you will be able to see how much activity is consumed by this SQL.
 Now using the same list of filters select the PDB dimension.
 Session Identifiers PDB

 ![](media/95cce3b331aa85fc893b8eecc9a6c0a6.jpg)

-What do you see?

-The chart changes to activity by the different pluggable databases created in this Container database.
-Click on the ‘PSALES” pluggable database on the list to add it to the filter by list and drilldown to activity by this PDB on the same page.
+9. What do you see?
+The chart changes to activity by the different pluggable databases created in this Container database. **Click** on the ‘PSALES” pluggable database on the list to add it to the filter by list and drilldown to activity by this PDB on the same page.